-expenditure within oil and gas extraction soared from \$129 million in 2000 to \$839 million in 2011.
+Chart 38 shows BERD expenditure for the mining and oil and gas sectors as well as for the total economy.
+While total industry BERD expenditures have increased moderately since 2000, total expenditure within oil and gas extraction soared from \$129 million in 2000 to \$839 million in 2010.

-Chart 24: Trends in BERD for Total Economy, Mining and Oil and Gas, and Oil and Gas Extraction
+Chart 38: Nominal BERD Expenditures for Total Economy, Mining and Oil and Gas, and Oil and Gas Extraction, 2000-2010